leylaKapi/leylaKapi.github.io/source/_posts/2014-09-10-create-icon-set-for-your-rails-project.markdown

 title: "Create icon set for your rails project"
 date: 2014-09-10 17:23:26 +0300
 comments: true
-categories: rails icon-set ico-moon font css js
+categories: rails icon-set ico-moon font css js en
 ---

 ### How created your icon-set for your rails project ?